Bullying

 Bullying may be defined in many different ways.
-In the United Kingdom, there is no legal definition of bullying, while some states in the United States have laws against it.
-Bullying is divided into four basic types of abuse – psychological (sometimes called emotional or relational), verbal, physical, and cyber.
+In the United Kingdom, there is no legal definition of the term "bullying", while some states in the United States currently have laws specifically against it.
+Bullying is divided into four basic types of abuse: psychological (sometimes referred to as "emotional" or "relational"), verbal, physical, and cyber (or "electronic"), though an encounter can fall into more than one of these categories.

-Behaviors used to assert such domination may include physical assault or coercion, verbal harassment, or threat, and such acts may be directed repeatedly toward particular targets.
+Behaviors used to assert such domination may include physical assault or coercion, verbal harassment, or the use of threats, and such acts may be directed repeatedly toward particular targets.
 Rationalizations of such behavior sometimes include differences of social class, race, religion, gender, sexual orientation, appearance, behavior, body language, personality, reputation, lineage, strength, size, or ability.

 Etymology

-The word "bully" was first used in the 1530s meaning "sweetheart", applied to either sex, from the boel, "lover, brother", probably diminutive of buole, "brother", of uncertain origin (compare with the German buhle "lover").
+The word "bully" was first used in the 1530s, meaning "sweetheart", applied to either sex, from the boel, "lover, brother", probably diminutive of buole, "brother", of uncertain origin (compare with the German word buhle "lover").
 The meaning deteriorated through the 17th century through "fine fellow", "blusterer", to "harasser of the weak".
 This may have been as a connecting sense between "lover" and "ruffian" as in "protector of a prostitute", which was one sense of "bully" (though not specifically attested until 1706).
-The verb "to bully" is first attested in 1710.
+The verb "to bully" was first attested in 1710.

-In the past, in American culture, the term has been used differently, as an exclamation/exhortation, in particular famously associated with Theodore Roosevelt and continuing to the present in the bully pulpit, Roosevelt's coining and also as faint/deprecating praise ("bully for him").
+In the past, in the American culture, the term has been used as an exclamation and exhortation.
+The term has been especially known famously in association with Theodore Roosevelt.
+In 1907, Roosevelt coined the phrase as a deprecating term, "bully for him".
+Currently, in the present day, the bully pulpit refers to the use of a high position to influence the general public's thoughts and to initiate changes.
+The term "bully" has been significantly modified through the years, and through language translations, it has shifted from terms of endearment to a form of sarcastic jesting, and then to one or more actions made against others, as well as behavior or activity to be fearful of.